tryton/trytond/doc/views.rst

 Form view
 *********

-The RNG that describes the xml for a form view is stored in trytond/ir/ui/form.rng.
+The RNG describing the xml of a form view is stored in trytond/ir/ui/form.rng.
 There is also a RNC in trytond/ir/ui/form.rnc.

-Form view is used to display one record of an object.
+A form view is used to display one record of an object.

 Elements of the view are put on the screen following the rules:

-    * Elements are placed on the screen from left to right, from top to bottom, according the order of the xml.
+    * Elements are placed on the screen from left to right, from top to bottom, according to the order of the xml.

     * The screen composed of a table with a fixed number of columns and enough rows to handle all elements.

     * Elements take one or more columns when they are put in the table.
-If there is not enough free columns on the current row, the elements is put at the begin of the next row.
+If there are not enough free columns on the current row, the elements are put at the begining of the next row.

 XML description